-With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd is shopping.
-The Co-op has over 25 million members and brought in $3.53 billion last year.
+With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

-Founded in 1938, the brand’s membership model turns casual campers into gear junkies who stock up like they’re prepping for Everest.
+Founded in 1938, the brand’s membership model turns weekend campers into gear junkies who stock up like they’re prepping for an Everest climb.

 On the affiliate side, you’ll be working through the Impact Network with a 15-day cookie window and monthly payouts after a 47-day cycle (27 days to lock, then 20 to release).

-Payments land once you hit the minimum threshold—via direct deposit, PayPal, or paper checks.
+Your payments land once you hit the minimum threshold via direct deposit, PayPal, or paper checks.

 I’ve seen plenty of gear programs promise the moon and deliver scraps.
-REI doesn’t play that game.
+But the good news is REI doesn’t play that game.

-The same thing happened to me back when I promoted artificial Christmas trees—nobody just bought the tree.
-They’d throw in lights, decorations, the whole nine yards.
+The same thing happened to me back when I promoted artificial Christmas trees for Amazon.
+Nobody just bought the tree, they’d throw in lights, decorations, the whole nine yards.

-One click turned into a full-blown gear haul.
+One click turned into a full-blown gear haul, resulting in awesome wins on my end.

 How the REI Affiliate Program Works

-REI’s affiliate program lets you earn by recommending outdoor equipment to your niche audience.
+REI’s affiliate program lets you earn by recommending outdoor equipment to people in your niche.

 When someone clicks your unique URL and grabs camping equipment, hiking boots, or anything from REI, you pocket a cut of the sale on their order.

-Unlike programs that only pay on select items, REI gives you recognition across the catalog—from budget-friendly camp tools to premium mountaineering gear.
+Unlike programs that only pay on select items, REI gives you recognition across its catalog, from budget-friendly camp tools to premium mountaineering gear.

-Your readers get expert advice and lifetime satisfaction guarantee, while you collect revenue share without dealing with customer service or shipping headaches.
+Your readers also get expert advice and lifetime satisfaction guarantee, while you collect revenue without dealing with the headaches tied to customer service and shipping.

 Key Program Details at a Glance